fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 This layer breaks down the email analysis into manageable batches and uses custom logic for extracting indicators.

 - **Split In Batches Node**: This node divides the retrieved emails into smaller batches, allowing the workflow to process one email at a time.
-This is essential for controlling the flow rate and ensuring that API rate limits are respected.
+This is essential for controlling the flow rate and ensuring APIs are not overloaded.
   - 📸 *Insert screenshot of Split In Batches node here (showing its configuration)*
 - **JavaScript Node**: This node contains custom code to extract URLs and other indicators of compromise from the email body and headers.
-You can extend the logic to scan for specific phishing patterns, suspicious domains, and more.
+You can extend the logic to scan for specific phishing patterns like suspicious domains, credential harvesting links, or fake login forms.
   - 📸 *Insert screenshot of JavaScript node here (showing its extraction logic)*

 The combination of splitting in batches and using targeted extraction logic ensures that each email is thoroughly analyzed, while maintaining efficiency and scalability.